MoAmrYehia/AI-Programming-with-Python-Nanodegree-Program/README.md

 In the sections below, you’ll find detailed descriptions of the projects, along with the course material that presents the skills required to complete them.

+## Course 1: Introduction to Python
+Start coding with Python, drawing upon libraries and automation scripts to solve complex problems quickly.